3 Things You Didn’t Know About Real MilkRead more

 9 Milk Nutrition Facts You Need to Know

-Not all non-dairy milks have the same nutrients as the nutrients in milk.
-For example, an eight-ounce glass of dairy milk provides eight times more naturally occurring protein than a glass of almond milk.
+Milk’s ingredients and nutrients differ from popular non-dairy options like almond milk, cashew milk, or soy milk.
+Not all non-dairy options have the same nutrients as the nutrients in milk.
+For example, an eight-ounce glass of dairy milk provides eight times more naturally occurring protein than the same size serving of almond milk.

 Learn more about the protein in milk.